deathbymanatee/keystone-bank/README.md

 administrative privileges to modify this directory.
 4. To test if everything installed correctly, start the xampp web server and type in `localhost/keystone-bank/HelloWorld.php` your browser and hit enter.
 You should see the contents of that file printed out on your screen

+Here's the Google Drive folder with associated project documents: <https://drive.google.com/drive/folders/1xVr1QDkeqZqUSmWPWx2Dv1biAwcEAJ69>

 I will ask about how the file structure should look and make the appropriate changes.
-For now, don't many any crazy changes just yet (main is protected anyway)
+For now, don't make any crazy changes just yet (main is protected anyway)